 Interesting setups

-These type of games (おもしろ台) feature random setups like a ball on chain you use to knock the prize off, or the prize resting on a balloon.
-Strategy obviously varies depending on setup, but most likely hinges on the general principles of centre of mass, how the prize falls, and gradually shifting into position.
+These type of games feature more unusual setups like a ball on chain you use to knock the prize off, or the prize resting on a balloon.
+Strategy obviously varies depending on setup, but in general hinge on the general principles of centre of mass and gradually shifting into position.
+More interesting setups include:

 Prizes won

 Despite sounding like an avid gamer, I am nowhere near a pro either.
-I only go to arcades occasionally, and am still learning what works and what doesn’t.
+I am still learning what works and what doesn’t.
 If you have better hacks, I’m happy to hear them.
-But here are the prizes I have won since August 2023 just playing casually.
+But here are some significant prizes won since August 2023, when I started playing casually.

-A few months later, I got this Kirby.
+A few months later, I got a Kirby in 6 plays in a Namco arcade.
 My strategy was just to move Kirby to the opening bit by bit since I wasn’t sure how to grip it well.
-But I happened to grip it pretty well in the 6th play and it made it to the opening.
 Only thing is that it bounced into the machine below on the way down, so we had to call over a staff to retrieve it for us.

-I got both of these after a week of practicing on the Taito Crane app, and I am happy to say it paid off!
+In January 2024, I got a Luigi pouch + Cinnamoroll in 1 play each after a week of practicing on the Taito Crane app, when I started getting more serious about learning techniques.
+I am happy to say it paid off!

 - Foongus (1 play) – somebody had left it in a favourable upside down position to the right of the opening.